Heidi Thorne is an author and business speaker with over 25 years of experience in sales, marketing, advertising, and public relations.

 Marketing involves bringing products and services to the marketplace to meet a business' revenue objectives.
 It includes advertising, public relations, sales, packaging, retail placement, and promotions.
 (Advertising and sales will be discussed separately below.)

 Where a product or service should be marketed is one of the most important questions that marketing managers must answer.

 A marketing issue related to real estate is the location of stores and offices.
-If in-person customers cannot find the brick-and-mortar location of a business easily, it will less likely to survive, regardless of how appealing the environment, product or pricing are.
+If in-person customers cannot find the brick-and-mortar location of a business easily, it's less likely to survive—regardless of how appealing the environment, product, or pricing are.
 Location analyses of retail sites are invaluable in finding suitable properties to house a business.